ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 = General trouble shooting steps =

-1. Switch off all other plugins and switch your sites appearance to the default Twenty Eleven theme.
+1. Switch off all other plugins and switch your sites appearance to the default Twenty Seventeen theme.
 FancyBox should work now.
 If so, continue with the next step.
 If not, re-install the plugin and verify the basic steps above.
-Then open any page on your site and view the source code by right-clicking on an empty section and selecting 'View source...' (or similar).
-Find in the `<head>` section a referenced stylesheet `easy-fancybox.css.php?ver=x.x.x` and copy the full URL.
-Paste that URL in the address bar of a new browser tab to open the stylesheet directly.
-It should open without any errors and show a lot of stylesheet rules on a single line.
-If not, there is some incompatibility with your servers PHP setup.
-Please ask on the [Easy FancyBox WordPress forum](http://wordpress.org/tags/easy-fancybox) or go to the [development site](http://status301.net/wordpress-plugins/easy-fancybox/).
 1. Switch back to your original theme and check if FancyBox is still working.
 If so, continue with the next step.
 If not, See the Theme Incompatibility checks below.
 1. One by one, switch each plugin that you had running before back ON.
 Keep checking to see at which point FancyBox starts failing and you will hve found the conflicting plugin.

 = Theme Incompatibility checks =

 1. See known theme conflicts above first, then continue with these following steps.
-1. Make sure your theme is capable of placing the needed javascript and css in the page header.
+1. Make sure your theme is capable of placing the needed javascript and css in the page header and footer.
 Open any page on your site and view the source code by right-clicking on an empty section and selecting 'View source...' (or similar).
-There you will need to check of there are any references to javascript files like `jquery.fancybox-x.x.x.pack.js?ver=x.x.x` in the `<head>` section.
-There should also be a `easy-fancybox.css.php?ver=x.x.x` and some javascript that starts with `<!-- Easy FancyBox 1.3.4.9 using FancyBox 1.3.4 - RavanH (http://status301.net/wordpress-plugins/easy-fancybox/) -->`...
+There you will need to check of there are any references to javascript files like `jquery.fancybox.min.js?ver=x.x.x` near the closing `</body>` tag.
+There should also be a `easy-fancybox.min.css?ver=x.x.x` in the head section...
 If it's not there, your theme is really out of date.
 Consider switching to a new theme fast!
-1. Check if your theme wraps post/page content in a div with class `hentry`.
-If it doesn't, you might need to edit the option `Section(s)` on **Settings > Media** to reflect the class (or ID) name of the div that holds post/page content.
 1. Make sure that your theme does not load the main jQuery library file more than once.
 Look for references to javascript files like `jquery.js?ver=x.x.x` or `jquery.min.js` in the page source code.
 If you find more than one, try to find out in which theme template file that second reference is hard-coded and remove that line.
 Usually in header.php or footer.php
 1. Check if your theme loads another or the same lightbox script.
 Look for references to Thickbox, Prettyphoto, Lightbox2, Colorbox or FancyBox script files or code.
 These are very likely to cause the incompatibility and you will either have to remove these by hacking your theme or switch to another theme.

-If you still do not get to see your images in FancyBox, ask on the [Easy FancyBox WordPress forum](http://wordpress.org/tags/easy-fancybox) or go to the [development site](http://status301.net/wordpress-plugins/easy-fancybox/)
+If you still do not get to see your images in FancyBox, ask on the [Easy FancyBox WordPress forum](https://wordpress.org/tags/easy-fancybox) or go to the [development site](https://status301.net/wordpress-plugins/easy-fancybox/)

 = Plugin Incompatibility checks =